 - How is it possible to contemplate the Mystery and recite the words of the Our Father and Hail Mary at the same time?

-- How can the Rosary help us make Lent holier and more fruitful?
+- How can the Rosary help us have holier and more fruitful lives?

-So go to Mary .
-Commit to pray the Rosary.
-Gain a deeper understanding of its awesome power with Full of Grace, and walk the way of the Cross with Jesus and Mary.
+Go to Mary.
+Commit to praying the Rosary.
+Gain a deeper understanding of its awesome power with Full of Grace, and walk the Way of the Cross with Jesus and Mary.

 Why Join This Series?